Brian May: 2000–2010

 From his last solo release in 1998, May has been performing as a solo artist, as part of an ensemble, and infrequently as Queen with Roger Taylor.
 On 22 October 2000, he made a guest appearance at the Motörhead 25th Anniversary show at Brixton Academy along with Eddie Clarke (former Motörhead guitarist) for the encore song "Overkill".
 As part of the Golden Jubilee of Elizabeth II celebrations on 3 June 2002, May performed a guitar solo of "God Save the Queen" from the roof of Buckingham Palace, with the performance appearing on the 30th Anniversary DVD edition of A Night at the Opera.
+May played guitar on the Foo Fighters cover of Pink Floyd's "Have A Cigar", which appeared on the Mission Impossible II soundtrack.
+In 2002, May played guitar on the Foo Fighters song Tired of You for their album One By One.
 May played guitar on the song "Someone to Die For" on the Spider-Man 2 soundtrack in 2004.

 On the Queen's birthday honours list of 2005, he was made a Commander of the Most Excellent Order of the British Empire "for services to the music industry and for charity work".
 In the same year he played the guitar on the song Il mare... for Italian singer Zucchero Fornaciari, on his album Zu & Co., and he took part in the concert at the Royal Albert Hall in London held in May 2004, with the other guests of the Italian bluesman.
 May was a celebrity guest at the Genesis reunion concert at Twickenham Stadium in 2007.
 May and Genesis frontman Phil Collins worked together on two previous occasions, at The Prince's Trust Rock Gala in 1988 and the Party at the Palace in 2002, when Collins had played drums with Queen.
 In 2011 he contributed to a feature about Collins for FHM, praising him as "a great guy and an amazing drummer".

 During the late 1960s, May became an enthusiast of stereoscope photographs, as a child, and first encountered the work of Thomas Richard Williams.
 In 2003, May announced a search to identify the actual location of the Scenes in Our Village images.
 In 2004 May reported that he had identified the location as the village of Hinton Waldrist in Oxfordshire.
 Along with Elena Vidal, May released a historical book in 2009 titled A Village Lost and Found: Scenes in Our Village.
 The book is an annotated collection of stereoscopic photographs taken by the Victorian era photographer T. R. Williams.
 It included a focusing stereoscope.
 May used a 3D camera to document the history of Queen.